Leenagholap/Blinkit-Analysis-Dashboard-/README.md

-# Blinkit-Analysis-Dashboard-
-Blinkit Analysis Dashboard is an interactive Power BI project that visualizes key metrics like sales, orders, and customer behavior.
-It helps identify trends, peak hours, and performance of different product categories to support data-driven decision-making.
+# Blinkit Data Analysis (Interactive Dashboard creation using Power BI)
+## Project Objective
+To analyze Blinkit's sales data using Power BI and DAX to uncover actionable insights across product categories, outlet performance, and regional trends.
+The goal is to support strategic decisions for expansion, product focus, and operational efficiency.